jojohanhannesnes/jojohanhannesnes.github.io/src/journey/rust_analyzer.md

 snippet 1, will give you an error on vscode, but passed through check, clippy, and actually compiled. snippet 2, will *not* give you any error message on vscode, but it won't compile, the error is pretty scary though.

-the idea is, it's better to deepen your understanding of the code, rather than keep on relying the tools, or compiler
+the idea is, it's better to deepen your understanding of the code, rather than keep on relying the tools, or compiler.
+And better, use CI/CD broo...